1. July 2025

 I tried the Myers-Briggs personality test, and it turns out I’m an INTJ female.
-What does this mean and is it accurate?
+What does it mean?

 —–